karthiks/query_blogger_mcp_server/README-DEV.md

 [X] [FastMCP](https://github.com/jlowin/fastmcp/) vs [FastAPI_MCP](https://github.com/tadata-org/fastapi_mcp)
     - Use FastAPI-MCP for easy integration with existing FastAPI apps.
 It is best for FastAPI users wanting to expose existing endpoints as MCP tools with minimal setup.
-    - FastMCP for more advanced, standalone MCP server needs.
+    - FastMCP for more advanced, standalone MCP server needs?
+FastMCP simplifies the creation of Model Context Protocol (MCP) servers in Python by providing a high-level, decorator-based API.
+It abstracts away the complexities of JSON-RPC 2.0, schema generation, and transport handling, allowing you to focus on defining your server's capabilities.
     - Both of them suffer from poor documentation. - Hect, to me, their website theme, and content style look alike making me wonder whicch one I'm looking at for comparison.

 ## References